-- 5.8 (a) Five Year Service Awards will be presented by the relevant Director at a Department or Team Meeting/Function.
-Award recipients will receive a Service Badge and Certificate. - 5.8 (b) Ten, Fifteen and Twenty-Five Year Service Awards will be presented by the CEO at the Achievement and Service Awards Ceremony.
-Award recipients will receive a Service Badge and Certificate. - 5.8 (c) Twenty Year Service Awards will be presented by the CEO and Mayor at a Twenty Year Service Awards Ceremony.
-Award recipients will receive a \$500 Gift Voucher and Certificate. - 5.8 (d) Thirty Year Service Awards will be presented by the CEO and Mayor at a function arranged in consultation with the award recipient.
-Award recipients will have a suitable function and receive a Certificate.
+- 5.8 (a) From five years of service and at five year intervals thereafter, Service

+Awards will be presented by the CEO and Mayor at the Service Awards

+Ceremony.
+Award recipients will receive a Service Badge and Certificate. - 5.8 (b) Twenty Year Service Awards will also receive a \$500 Gift Voucher. - 5.8 (c) Thirty Year Service Awards will be presented by the CEO and Mayor at a suitable function arranged in consultation with the award recipient.